Sunday, June 29, 2008

 Summer Blogcation

-Although I frequently take my laptop out to the veranda, I sometimes find it impossible to fire it up because I'd rather just sit in the shade and daydream, and listen to music.
+Over the years, I've noticed that blogging really slows down during the summer months.
+People go on vacation, spend more time outside and less at a desk when they're at home.
+Although I frequently take my laptop out to the veranda, I sometimes find it impossible to fire it up because I'd rather just sit in the hammock and daydream, and listen to music.

 Even after six years of blogging, I still feel twinges of guilt when I don't leave an entry once a day; I doubt that anyone out there is waiting on me, but you know how it is.
+So if I blog less frequently over the next two or three months, you'll know why.

 Easy Rules for the Summer